 Youth Representative

-Candidates for the Youth Representative must be fourteen (14) years or older and no more than seventeen (17) years of age, at the time of election, and reside in Palms in order to hold this title; is the liaison of the Council with local youth; and is responsible for reaching out to local youth with information on the activities of the Neighborhood Council.
+Candidates for the Youth Representative must be fourteen (14) years or older and no more than seventeen (17) years of age, at the time of election or selection, and be a Stakeholder in Palms in order to hold this title; is the liaison of the Council with local youth; and is responsible for reaching out to local youth with information on the activities of the Neighborhood Council.

 No single Stakeholder group shall comprise a majority of the Council’s governing body unless extenuating circumstances are warranted and approved by the Department of Neighborhood Empowerment (Department.)

+Any member of the Board who ceases to be a Stakeholder is required to submit his or her resignation to the Board.
+However, Board Members who remain Stakeholders but whose Stakeholder category has shifted may serve out the remainder of their term in the seat to which they were elected or selected.

 Section 2: Quorum